 By stepping away from some part of the process, the Product Owner may not be aware of all the work that is being done by the Product Owner Proxy.
 It may lead to the idea that a Proxy PO does not bring enough value.

-Only when we resign from the support of a Proxy Product Owner – and don’t have a full-time, experienced Product Owner to handle all the PO responsibilities – will it become clear that the work that was visible was just a peak of an iceberg.
-And that’s quite an expensive lesson, considering that the average budget overrun caused by inefficient requirements management can reach from 25% up to 50% of an estimated project’s cost (source).
+Only when we resign from the support of a proxy PO—and don’t have a full-time, experienced Product Owner to handle all the PO responsibilities—will it become clear that the visible work was just a peak of an iceberg.
+And that’s quite an expensive lesson, considering that the average budget overrun caused by inefficient requirements management can reach 25% up to 50% of an estimated project’s cost (source).

 Product Owner Proxy – key takeaways

-Saying that a Proxy Product Owner is needed for all Agile projects is a considerable exaggeration.
+Saying that a proxy PO is needed for all Agile projects is a considerable exaggeration.
 Let’s put it clearly: Product Owner Proxy role is not even a standard in Agile projects.
-This role may come useful in certain scenarios that we have already discussed, but it doesn’t mean that it’s necessary to introduce this role to all projects.
+This role may be useful in certain scenarios that we have already discussed, but it doesn’t mean that it’s necessary to introduce this role to all projects.

-But if you don’t have a full-time Product Owner, your daily schedule is already stretched to its limits, you don’t know how to manage the backlog, or you’re having trouble communicating with your development team, introducing a Product Owner Proxy – even for a limited time – will definitely help.
+But if you don’t have a full-time PO, your daily schedule is already stretched to its limits, you don’t know how to manage backlog items, or you’re having trouble communicating with your development team, introducing a proxy PO – even for a limited time – will definitely help.

 It’s time for you to focus on growing your business while we develop your app.